 Does the winter weather have you stuck inside with bored, antsy kids?
 We get it!
 Snow days can be fun and exciting at first, but as the day, or days, drag on, we’re often left wondering, “What can we do next?”
 We must, after all, avoid the “I’m bored” comment from our children at all costs!

-Movies, crafts, and make believe works for a while, but when you’ve exhausted all of those options, how about some kid-friendly home improvement projects?
-Now, this may have some of you who find comfort in a neat, clean home freaking out a little, but hear us out: some projects are kid friendly, and most importantly, it will keep youngsters occupied for a while, too!
+Movies, crafts, and make-believe works for a while, but when you’ve exhausted all of those options, how about some kid-friendly home improvement projects?
+Now, this may have some of you who find comfort in a neat, clean home freaking out a little, but hear us out: some projects are kid-friendly, and most importantly, they will keep youngsters occupied for a while, too!
 It’s a snow day miracle!

 Make sure to set aside some closet space for the supplies you’ll need for your next snow day and do a little prep work ahead of time!
 It will make your next stuck-inside-for-hours day much easier!